Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: DYNAMIC SOARING FRAMEWORK

 \subsection{Path Following Control}

-Once a path has been generated, the vehicle tracks it using a dynamic-inversion based controller.
+\revision[ Once a path has been generated, the vehicle tracks it using a dynamic-inversion based controller.
 Dynamic inversion requires analytic invertibility and differential flatness of the model.
 However, for a fixed-wing gliding aircraft, tracking of any arbitrary trajectory in state space cannot be achieved due to a lack of degrees of freedom to generate thrust and direct yaw control.
 Therefore, we employ a projection of the flat outputs onto a feasible subspace, which can be tracked by the aircraft.
-This projection allows us to make use of differential flatness based control methodologies for \emph{path following} without encountering infeasible configurations.
+This projection allows us to make use of differential flatness based control methodologies for \emph{path following} without encountering infeasible configurations.]{ Once a path is generated, the vehicle tracks it using a dynamic-inversion based controller.
+However, for a gliding aircraft, full differential flatness is unattainable due to the lack of thrust and direct yaw authority.
+We therefore project the flat outputs onto a feasible subspace, allowing a \textit{path following} approach without encountering infeasible configurations. }